Pitch class

 Although there is no formal upper or lower limit to this sequence, only a few of these pitches are audible to humans.

 Pitch class is important because human pitch-perception is periodic: pitches belonging to the same pitch class are perceived as having a similar quality or color, a property called "octave equivalence".

-Psychologists refer to the quality of a pitch as its "chroma".
+Psychologists refer to the quality of a pitch as its chroma.
 A chroma is an attribute of pitches (as opposed to tone height), just as hue is an attribute of color.
 A pitch class is a set of all pitches that share the same chroma, just like "the set of all white things" is the collection of all white objects.

-In standard Western equal temperament, distinct spellings can refer to the same sounding object: B♯_{3}, C_{4}, and D𝄫_{4} all refer to the same pitch, hence share the same chroma, and therefore belong to the same pitch class.
-This phenomenon is called enharmonic equivalence.